 Almost like having a teenager in the house, these shepherd-type dogs will test your patience and push the boundaries, so training is vital.
 They do not like isolation but prefer being your constant, loyal companion.

 A vibrant, loyal, and energetic German Shepherd and Pit bull mix.
 Now who can resist that innocent, “Nope, it wasn’t me” face?
-Innocence aside, this is a powerful animal and training is thus non-negotiable.
+Innocence aside, the German Shepherd Pitbull mix is a powerful animal and training is thus non-negotiable.
 They need a firm, strong, but loving owner and handler.

 This breed is an interesting mix of the Newfoundland and German Shepherd, forming a giant powder-puff who loves water!
 He’ll make the perfect swimming companion for your children.
 Devoted, loyal, obedient and easily trainable, you can’t ask for much more.
 If you’re a Newfie diehard, check out our Newfoundland mixed breed list too!

-16. Saint Shepherd (German Shepherd / Saint Bernard)
+16. Saint Shepherd (German Shepherd / Saint Bernard Mix)

 The biggest requirement before bringing your Saint Shepherd home?
 Well, space of course!
 This is a giant dog and needs plenty of room to run off all that excess energy.
 This behemoth is a loyal, loving, and protective, yet intimidating watchdog, probably due to its sheer size.
 But be honest – what a cutie pie!

-17. German Ridgeback (German Shepherd / Rhodesian Ridgeback)
+17. German Ridgeback (German Shepherd / Rhodesian Ridgeback Mix)

 These dogs have a strong sense of loyalty and are hard workers.
 But beware, do not leave this puppy to his own devices – you might not particularly like the end results!
 He craves constant attention and will happily be your permanent side-kick.

-18. German Australian Shepherd (German Shepherd / Australian Shepherd)
+18. German Australian Shepherd (German Shepherd / Australian Shepherd Mix)

 An extremely intelligent, alert, loyal addition to your home, with the added advantage of having the heart of a warrior.
 Fiercely protective of its home and surroundings, you won’t have much to worry about.